siavashadpey/rebalance/README.rst

 |Build status| |Coverage| |Code Factor| |Docs|

-A calculator which tells you how to split your investment amongst your portfolio's assets based on your target asset allocation.</p>
+A calculator which tells you how to split your investment amongst your portfolio's assets based on your target asset allocation.

 To use it, install the package and write a driver file as described below.